 When I met Mayor Dinkins in New York, I gave him the 'froggy' sunglasses to wear, and he said 'I trust you.'
 I felt very moved, so I started this project, Equality.

-Your work has shifted from performances on the street and in public spaces, such as the your plastic bag project Kwok in Beijing (1979) that took place in Tiananmen Square and on the Great Wall, to more recent exhibitions such as Mobile M+ : Live Art, which restages your public performances within a gallery.
+Your work has shifted from performances on the street and in public spaces, such as your plastic bag project Kwok in Beijing (1979) that took place in Tiananmen Square and on the Great Wall, to more recent exhibitions such as Mobile M+ : Live Art, which restages your public performances within a gallery.
 Why did you initially choose to create art on the street?
 And do you feel showing your works in the gallery space creates a similar outcome?

-In the backroom at 10 Chancery Lane Gallery you are showing your smaller ink works, which you paint late at night.
+In the back room at 10 Chancery Lane Gallery, you are showing your smaller ink works, which you paint late at night.
 Do you feel these encapsulate this more mature style you are referring to?

-In 2011, I suddenly got a chance to go to the Venice Biennale, and now it looks like I've got a certificate to be an artist.
+In 2011, I suddenly got the chance to go to the Venice Biennale, and now it looks like I've got a certificate to be an artist.
 So it's giving the new generation an example, that life as an artist is a realistic thing if you insist on it.

 Nowadays, the digital generation is missing out on the human touch and physical approach.
-The computer cannot do calligraphy (it cannot bring the ancient dinosaur gene into the present); so I have a position, which connects the past and the future.
-It is hard to do, but I found ink is spiritual and creative, a free medium.
-I can apply this to all the different media, including painting, performance or the digital.
+The computer cannot do calligraphy, so I have a position, which connects the past and the future.
+It is hard to do, but I found ink is spiritual and creative—a free medium.
+I can apply this to all different media, including painting, performance, or the digital.
 I'm working on a public art installation, which is in the Ho Man Tin station.
-One work is called Frogtopia Arch, it's a huge sculpture, another one is Frogscape, which is a piece of stainless steel work that it is in-between a painting and sculpture.
+One work is called Frogtopia Arch, it's a huge sculpture.
+Another one is Frogscape, which is a stainless steel work that it is between a painting and sculpture.

-One final question—since your exhibition, Totem, at 10 Chancery Lane Gallery last year how do you feel your practice has developed?
+One final question—since your exhibition, Totem, at 10 Chancery Lane Gallery last year, how do you feel your practice has developed?
 What do you think is different about this exhibition compared to last year's exhibition?